haslam22/blackstone/README.md

 ## Install
 Clone the project and open in any IDE that supports Maven projects or install [Maven](https://maven.apache.org/download.cgi) directly and use `mvn clean install` from the command line in the root directory to build the project in one step.

+## Known limitations of AI performance
+- Position evaluation is slow.
+The evaluation is computed in real time, when it could be computed using a lookup table.
+This lookup table also has the potential to be very small (around 256x256 entries).
+Similarly, threat calculation can be achieved via the lookup table.
+This would decrease the amount of computation performed per position - leading to a much higher number of positions evaluated per second.
+There's a branch in progress for improving both position evaluation and threat calculation [here](https://github.com/haslam22/blackstone/tree/feature/fast-pattern-lookup).
+- No detection of double threats.
+Double threats are basically a win, and this would reduce the prevalence of a [Horizon effect](https://en.wikipedia.org/wiki/Horizon_effect) where we can't see a win/loss just over our depth limit.
+- No transposition table.
+This could be used to cut off large subtrees in the alpha-beta search.
+- No VCT (Victory by Continuous Threats) search.
+See academic paper [here](https://pdfs.semanticscholar.org/f476/00662cadb0975f9cfd7867389efedda6f873.pdf) describing this search algorithm that works in the space of threats.
+Can be very powerful in determining a win/loss in a given scenario.